VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

         window.mainloop()

     ![Tkinter_modaless_dialog][15]

+It creates a button labeled "Click me".
+When clicked, the button triggers the `show_modeless_dialog` function, which creates a `modeless dialog box` using the `Toplevel` widget.
+The dialog box will not hinder your interaction with the other windows.

 <div class="div-green"> <span class="alert-header">Tip:</span> <span class="alert-body"> Using a class for modeless dialogs can organize and encapsulate dialog functionality, particularly for more intricate dialogs with multiple components and interactions.</span> </div>